deepanshs/mrsimulator/docs/introduction/ethanol_example.rst

 Plotting the Data
 -----------------

-Now that we have our processed data, we can plot the two spectra.
+Finally, we can plot the two spectra using the code below.
+Additionally, we save the plot as a pdf file.

 .. skip: next